spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

 \Illuminate\Support\Facades\Event::fake();
 ```

-If you would prefer to disable Projectors reacting to events whilst retaining `Event` functionality simply use the `Projectionist` facade's `withoutEventHandlers` method before your test exeecutes.
+If you would prefer to disable Projectors reacting to events whilst retaining `Event` functionality simply use the `Projectionist` facade's `withoutEventHandlers` method before your test executes.

 ```php
 \Spatie\EventSourcing\Facades\Projectionist::withoutEventHandlers();